Oregon State University College of Liberal Arts: History

 The first graduate degrees were offered by the college's scientific and technical communications school in 1988.
-However, doctorates in philosophy and other liberal arts were first offered as early as the 1930s, before being incorporated into the college.
+However, doctorates in philosophy and other liberal arts were first offered through the university as early as the 1930s, before being incorporated into the college.

 Today, the college of liberal arts makes up one of the largest colleges on campus and claims a number of notable alumni and faculty.